-- 1. No Nuisance: The storage, handling, treatment, or disposal of polluted soil or groundwater shall not create a nuisance as defined in California Water Code Section 13050(m). - 2.
-Good Operation and Maintenance (O&M): The discharger shall maintain in good working order and operate as efficiently as possible any facility or control system installed to achieve compliance with the requirements of this Order. - 3.
+- 2. Notification of Field Work: The discharger shall inform the Board at least 5 days in advance of all field sampling conducted pursuant to this Order. - 3.
+No Nuisance: The storage, handling, treatment, or disposal of polluted soil or groundwater shall not create a nuisance as defined in California Water Code Section 13050(m). - 4.
+Good Operation and Maintenance (O&M): The discharger shall maintain in good working order and operate as efficiently as possible any facility or control system installed to achieve compliance with the requirements of this Order. - 5.
 Cost Recovery: The discharger shall be liable, pursuant to California Water Code Section 13304, to the Board for all reasonable costs actually incurred by the Board to investigate unauthorized discharges of waste and to oversee cleanup of such waste, abatement of the effects thereof, or other remedial action, required by this Order.
 If the Site addressed by this Order is enrolled in a State Board-managed reimbursement program, reimbursement shall be made pursuant to this Order and according to the procedures established in that program.
-Any disputes raised by the discharger over reimbursement amounts or methods used in that program shall be consistent with the dispute resolution procedures for that program. - 4.
-Access to Site and Records: In accordance with California Water Code Section 13267(c). the discharger shall Permit the Board or its authorized representative: - a.
-Entry upon premises in which any pollution source exists, or may potentially exist, or in which any required records are kept, which are relevant to this Order.

-- b.
-Access to copy any records required to be kept under the requirements of this Order. - c.
+Any disputes raised by the discharger over reimbursement amounts or methods used in that program shall be consistent with the dispute resolution procedures for that program. - 6.
+Access to Site and Records: In accordance with California Water Code Section 13267(c). the discharger shall Permit the Board, or its authorized representatives: - a.
+Entry upon premises in which any pollution source exists, or may potentially exist, or in which any required records are kept, which are relevant to this Order. - Access to copy any records required to be kept under the requirements of this Order. - c.
 Inspection of any monitoring or remediation facilities installed in response to this Order. - d.
-Sampling of any groundwater or soil which is accessible, or may become accessible, as part of any investigation or remedial action program undertaken by the discharger. - 5.
-Self-Monitoring Program: The discharger shall comply with the Self-Monitoring Program as attached to this Order and as may be amended by the Executive Officer. - 6.
-Contractor/Consultant Qualifications: All technical documents shall be signed by and stamped with the seal of a California registered geologist, a California certified engineering geologist, or a California registered civil engineer. - 7.
+Sampling of any groundwater or soil which is accessible, or may become accessible, as part of any investigation or remedial action program undertaken by the discharger. - e.
+The discharger shall maintain a central depository of the data, reports and other non-privileged documents prepared pursuant to this Order.

+- 7. Self-Monitoring Program: The discharger shall comply with the Self-Monitoring Program as attached to this Order and as may be amended by the Executive Officer. - 8.
+Contractor/Consultant Qualifications: All technical documents shall be signed by and stamped with the seal of a California registered geologist, a California certified engineering geologist, or a California registered civil engineer. - 9.
 Lab Qualifications: All samples shall be analyzed by State-certified laboratories or laboratories accepted by the Board using approved EPA methods for the type of analysis to be performed.
 All laboratories shall maintain quality assurance/quality control (QA/QC) records for Board review.
-This provision does not apply to analyses that can only reasonably be performed on-site (e.g. temperature). - 8.
-Document Distribution: Copies of all correspondence, technical reports, and other documents submitted to the RWQCB pertaining to compliance with this Order shall be provided to the following entities: - a.
+This provision does not apply to analyses that can only reasonably be performed on-site (e.g. temperature). - 10.
+Document Distribution: Copies of all correspondence, technical reports, and other documents submitted to the Board pertaining to compliance with this Order shall be provided to the following entities: - a.
 City of Emeryville - b.
 County of Alameda, Department of Environmental Health - c.
 Cal/EPA-Department of Toxic Substances Control - d.
 Chiron Corporation - e.
-45th Street Artists' Cooperative - f.
-Administrative record at the public library
+45th Street Artists' Cooperative (two copies) - f.
+Administrative record at the public library - g.
+Others members of the Consultative Workgroup and those identified in the Public Participation Plan, unless such persons or organizations specifically request not receiving such documents